anurag619/static_world/content/How to configure PhoneGap in Fedora 19.rst

 		$ phonegap run android

 At this moment if you have a mobile device connected to the system the app will be installed on the device itself.
-Read `testing production apps on mobile <http://anurag3rd.wordpress.com/2014/02/10/how-to-test-android-apps-on-phone-from-eclipse-ide-in-fedora-19/>`_